tarwn/lessthandot-hugo/blogs/content/posts/2011-10-26-automated-web-testing-with-selenium.md

   - selenium

 ---
 How long does it take to browse through a website after each build and make sure none of the pages have mysteriously blown up?
 5 Minutes?
 20?
 No time at all?
 The time we invest in manual testing adds up.
-As we switch focus to newer parts of a site we may even stop testing the ones we &#8216;finished', confident that they're stable and won't be affected by our newer changes (yeah right).
+As we switch focus to newer parts of a site we may even stop testing the ones we 'finished', confident that they're stable and won't be affected by our newer changes (yeah right).
 And despite the time spent manually testing, we still eventually deploy issues that a 30s check in the right part of the application would have detected.

 Enter browser automation tools, such as Selenium.
 With browser automation tools we can invest some extra time up front to define those manual tests in code, then continue to run those tests long past the time we would have stopped doing it manually.